BxCppDev/Vire/README.rst

 .. code:: sh

-   $ bayeux_pro_setup  # your own setup function to 'activate' Bayeux (export PATH=...)
+   $ [bayeux_setup] # your own setup function to activate a non-brewed Bayeux
-   $ which bxquery     # check the bxquery is now in your PATH ...
+   $ which bxquery # check that bxquery is in your PATH ...
    $ bxquery --prefix # check the Bayeux's installation path ...
 ..

+   Command between brackets is run only if Bayeux is not managed by Linuxbrew nor in your system path.

 4. Setup third party software:

 .. code:: sh

-      $ bxprotobuftools_setup          # your own setup function to 'activate' bxprotobuftools
+   $ [bxprotobuftools_setup] # your own setup function to activate a non-brewed bxprotobuftools.
-      $ bxprotobuftools-query --prefix # check installation path ...
-      $ bxrabbitmq_setup               # your own setup function to 'activate' bxrabbitmq
+   $ [bxrabbitmq_setup] # your own setup function to activate a non-brewed bxrabbitmq.
+   $ bxprotobuftools-query --prefix # check BxProtobuftools installation path.
+   ...
-      $ bxrabbitmq-query --prefix      # check installation path ...
+   $ bxrabbitmq-query --prefix # check BxRabbitmq installation path.
+   ...
 ..